jrpool/xhrapp-panlex-api/README.md

 1. Make the parent directory of what will be the project’s directory your working directory.

-2. Clone this repository into it, thereby creating the project directory (“projdir”, or whatever you wish to call it), by executing:
+2. Clone this repository into it, thereby creating the project directory, by executing:

-    `git clone git@github.com:jrpool/xhrapp.git projdir`
+    `git clone git@github.com:jrpool/xhrapp.git xhrapp`

 2. Make the project directory your working directory by executing:

-    `cd projdir`
+    `cd xhrapp`

 3. Install required dependencies (see `package.json`) by executing: